Get A Free Legal Consultation

 “One of my favorite quotes is from E.B.
 White,” she said.
 “I’m paraphrasing, but the gist is, ‘I wake up every morning determined to both change the world and have one heck of a good time.
 Sometimes this makes planning my day difficult.’
 I’ve found that the work I do doesn’t make planning the day that difficult because fighting the good fight with a talented team can be a heck of a good time, and, in small, but very real ways, it changes the world.”

-In the 10 years she’s been practicing law, Jennifer has successfully tried close to 100 cases.
-Her successes have been recognized as a “Top Plaintiffs’ Verdict” by The Daily Journal, a “Top 100 Verdict” by The National Law Journal, and The Recorder’s “Largest Products Liability Verdict of 2014.”
+Her successes have been recognized as a “Top Plaintiffs’ Verdict” by The Daily Journal, a “Top 100 Verdict” by The National Law Journal, and The Recorder’s “Largest Products Liability Verdict of 2014 and “Largest Products Liability Verdict of 2019.”

 Jennifer’s accomplishments are well-documented not only through verdicts, settlements and press clippings, but also through the awards and accolades she’s received from her peers and community.
 A few of her notable honors include: